Deceived: Plot

-Adrienne Saunders is happily married to her art dealer husband, Jack.
+Adrienne Saunders is happily married to art dealer Jack.
 They have a daughter named Mary.
 After the local museum curator is mysteriously murdered, Jack falls under suspicion of selling forged treasures to the museum.
-Jack has to suddenly go to Boston on a work related trip, but Adrienne hears from a friend that she thought she saw Jack in town.
+He has to suddenly go to Boston on a work-related trip, but Adrienne hears from a friend that she thought she saw Jack in town.
 Adrienne confronts him, but he denies being in town.
-As pressure mounts on Jack over a forged relic, Adrienne receives word from the police that Jack died in a car accident.
-In trying to wrap up Jack's affairs, Adrienne begins to suspect that her husband was not who he claimed to be.
+As pressure mounts on Jack over a forged relic, Adrienne receives word from the police that he died in a car accident.
+In trying to wrap up his affairs, Adrienne begins to suspect that her husband was not who he claimed to be.
 When she sees a high school yearbook picture of her husband attributed to a man named Frank Sullivan, she realizes that she has been deceived.

 She tracks down Jack's cousin, Evelyn, who confirms that Frank and Jack were inseparable in high school.
 After Jack died, she never saw Frank again.
 Evelyn explains that Frank's father was an alcoholic and that his mother worked as a toll booth operator.
-She directs Adrienne to Frank's mother, who lives in a rundown Brooklyn apartment.
-Frank's mother, Rosalie, bitterly receives the news of her granddaughter, telling Adrienne that Frank was always selfish and never looked in on her.
+She directs Adrienne to Frank's mother Rosalie Sullivan, who lives in a rundown Brooklyn apartment.
+Rosalie bitterly receives the news of her granddaughter, telling Adrienne that Frank was always selfish and never looked in on her.

 A stalker lurks at Adrienne's loft.
-He comes in to Adrienne's bed while she is asleep and caresses her.
-He watches Mary, who is spooked by the man in her room at night.
-One day, as the housekeeper finishes her chores, she surprises the stalker.
+One day, as the housekeeper finishes her chores, she surprises him.
 He leaves her almost dead in the bathroom and ransacks the apartment.